alanyeung95/banking-ledger-system/README.md

 ## User group
 1. In this system, operation team user is a kind of admin user and have more permission such as `fixing transaction`.
 2. Normally, admin user should be created by superuser.
-In this project for simplicity, we have another API to create such kind of user.
+In this project for simplicity, we have another API (`localhost:3000/accounts/create-admin`) to create such kind of user.
 3. `Fix a withdrawal or deposit transaction` is one of the transaction that `Operation team` process, and it will show on the transaction history.

 ## Others
-1. let the account id format be uuid, although in reality the format will be in different pattern
-2. Assume there is not authentication service on this API service
+1. For simplicity, this project doesn't have login service.
+So instead of using `jwt` for authentication service, you just need to include the `account_id` on the request header.

 # Priority list
-## Must do
+## Requirements
+Please check the swagger.yaml for API description
-- [x] Create a new bank account
+- [x] Create a new bank account `POST /accounts/create` and `POST /accounts/create-admin`
-- [x] Make a withdraw
+- [x] Make a withdraw `POST /transactions`
-- [x] Make a deposit
+- [x] Make a deposit `POST /transactions`
-- [x] Make a transfer between two accounts
+- [x] Make a transfer between two accounts `POST /transactions`
-- [x] Fix a withdrawal or deposit transaction (here I assume `fix` mean `undo`)
+- [x] Fix a withdrawal or deposit transaction (here I assume `fix` mean `undo`) `POST /transactions/{id}/undo`
-- [x] View current balance for Customer
+- [x] View current balance for Customer `GET /accounts/{id}`
-- [x] View transaction history for Customer
+- [x] View transaction history for Customer `GET /transactions`
-- [x] View transaction history for Operation Team
+- [x] View transaction history for Operation Team `GET /transactions`
 - [x] swagger doc
 - [x] test cases